KirillAldashkin/KiDev.Baikal/README.md

 Also look to `Examples\` folder.

 # Status
-Currently this is a early prototype.
+Currently this is a prototype.